nuclio/nuclio/README.md

 Nuclio is a high-performance "serverless" framework focused on data, I/O, and compute intensive workloads.
 It is well integrated with popular data science tools, such as [Jupyter](https://jupyter.org/) and [Kubeflow](https://www.kubeflow.org/); supports a variety of data and streaming sources; and supports execution over CPUs and GPUs.
 The Nuclio project began in 2017 and is constantly and rapidly evolving; many start-ups and enterprises are now using Nuclio in production.

 You can use Nuclio as a standalone Docker container or on top of an existing [Kubernetes](https://kubernetes.io) cluster; see the deployment instructions in the Nuclio [documentation](https://docs.nuclio.io/en/stable).
-You can also use Nuclio through a fully managed application service (in the cloud or on-prem) in the [Iguazio Data Science Platform](https://www.iguazio.com/), which you can [try for free](https://go.iguazio.com/start-your-free-trial).
+You can also use Nuclio through a fully managed application service (in the cloud or on-prem) in the [Iguazio Data Science Platform](https://www.iguazio.com/).

 If you wish to create and manage Nuclio functions through code - for example, from Jupyter Notebook - see the [Nuclio Jupyter project](https://github.com/nuclio/nuclio-jupyter), which features a Python package and SDK for creating and deploying Nuclio functions from Jupyter Notebook.
 Nuclio is also an integral part of the new open-source [MLRun](https://github.com/mlrun/mlrun) library for data science automation and tracking and of the open-source [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) framework for building and deploying portable, scalable ML workflows.